Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qutrit ZX-Diagrams

 \section{Simplifying Qutrit ZX-Diagrams}

-We now turn to the qutrit ZX-calculus and examine the analogous story to that of the previous subsection, but now for the case where the dimension of the vector space carried by the wires is $d=3$.
+We now turn to the qutrit ZX-calculus and examine the analogous story to that of the previous section, but for the case where the dimension of the vector space carried by the wires is $d=3$.